Rain Gauges – What They Are, How They Work, And The Different Types

 The measuring tube is housed in the overflow can, which catches all the water that overflows from the measuring tube.
 It can hold a maximum of 20 inches of liquid.

-If the rainfall exceeds the maximum 2 inches the measuring tube can contain, it flows into the overflow can which, contents get measured separately by pouring it into a graduated measuring tube which records the reading.
+If the rainfall exceeds the maximum 2 inches the measuring tube can contain, it flows into the overflow can.
+The contents are then poured into a graduated measuring tube and measured separately.

 Met Office 5 Inch Standard Rain Gauge (United Kingdom)